Narcissistic Personality Disorder

 In relationships, narcissistic personality individuals never let anyone get close enough to expose them.
 When injured or wounded by their partner, they can appear aloof, cold, arrogant and guarded to keep a wall around them, so no one gets in to hurt them.
 They can stonewall for days, since it can take a long time to recover from the wound.
 They do not admit they're wrong, or apologise, not wanting to get caught out, so they do not reveal themselves, to delude themselves, even.
 They hide their vulnerability because they are caught up in their illusion of grandiosity.
 So, often they do not take criticism or blows of reality very well.
 They struggle to listen to their spouse, deflecting the fault to be caused by them.

-Therapy with Narcissists
+Personal Counselling with Narcissists

-Couples Therapy with Narcissistic Personality Disorder
+Couples Therapy for Narcissistic Personality Disorder relationships

 When feeling exposed in their relationship, they cover up by trying to convince the therapist that their relationship is the problem.
 By finding faults with their partner, they try to convince themselves they are right, so they can feel grandiose, so and they can protect themselves from feeling flawed.
 Therapists who collude with them become unhelpful if they get drawn into this defensive manoeuvre.
 Narcissists are very convincing and charming, to persuade you.
 A Masterson psychotherapist and couples therapist will assist them to get in touch with their underlying vulnerable feelings, in a way that feels acceptable for them, so they overcome these defensive patterns.